HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipSeeTracks_README.txt

     image in a second figure
 5c.
 Make a movie of EITHER all tracks within a region and within a frame range
                     OR     one or more individual tracks 5d.
-Make a movie where features are color-coded by speed (microns/min) 5e.
+Make a movie where comets are color-coded by speed (microns/min) 5e.
 Create sub-regions-of-interest and automatically extract growth trajectories from them